 Whenever you enter someone else’s property, there’s the expectation that the premises are reasonably cared for and safe to visitors.
 Premises liability is a subset of personal injury claims and is a broad term for injuries occurring on a property (that is not your own) due to negligence.
 However, just because your injury happens on someone’s property doesn’t mean there was negligence in maintenance or ownership.
 Premises liability claims must prove that the owner knew of or should have known about the problems creating a safety risk and that they failed to address the issue in a timely fashion.

-Slip and fall accidents are the most common premises liability lawsuits we see at the Kelleher Firm in Fort Myers and Naples, but these claims can vary and may include:
+Slip and fall accidents are the most common premises liability lawsuits we see at Kelleher Law in Fort Myers and Naples, but these claims can vary and may include: